JentleJoe/old-alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 2. Program that multiplies 2 integer

 3. Function that prints the numbers, from 0 to 9, followed by a new line

+4. Function that prints the numbers, from 0 to 9, followed by a new line using _putchar